jbrough/leucine/README.md

 _Do any of the subsequences in any of the 30 proteins in an organism appear anywhere, at any position, in any human protein?_

 but can do this in a few seconds.
-It's a proof-of-concept with a view to adding common BLAST features like heuristics and subsitution matrices into processing pipelines.
+It's a proof-of-concept with a view to incorporating common BLAST features like heuristics and subsitution matrices into processing pipelines.